-- 1. Boot the iMac (17-inch Late 2006) to the desktop and launch iChat AV.
+- Boot the iMac to the desktop and launch iChat AV.
 Note: You do not need to be connected to a network to use iChat AV to troubleshoot.
 Verify that the correct versions of Mac OS X and iChat AV are installed.
 Reinstall or update software as needed. - 2.
 Open the iChat AV preferences and click on the 'Video' icon.
 Verify whether the camera is recognized by the iChat AV software.
 Is the camera recognized?